trade school vs college how to decide which is right

 Trade School vs. College: How to Decide Which Is Right for You

-In this guide, we’re going over the path less traveled: trade school.
+In this guide, we’re going over a path less traveled: trade school.
 We’re covering everything you need to know about going from high school to trade school, and why it’s a great, often-overlooked option for many different kinds of students.

 What Is Trade School?